A simple test for parts fitting. If the printer is properly set, the two parts should perfectly click together, like two Lego blocks.

 b) If the objects fit too loosely, increase the Extrusion Multiplier or Flow and repeat.

-c) If the two fit snugly, you're fine - the calibration is done!
+c) If the two fit snugly (you can easily snap them together, and disconnect without breaking your nails), you're fine - the calibration is done!

 - Added a groove on the top of both parts, in order to identify correct orientation.